 In my last full day in Accra, I read a report that Year of Return had injected up to $1.9 billion dollars into Ghana’s economy over the course of the year.
 Think of how radical that is.
 The people coming to Ghana and bringing their money weren’t just tourists with fanny packs and cameras.
 They are a critical leg of the relay to help the Diaspora catch up.
 They were descendants of the very people whose labor and resources injected Western societies with the wealth that they now enjoy.

 They were never meant to return.

 As I sat on a cannon on the wall of the Cape Coast Castle after my tour, I had a thought.
 There were probably a couple of hundred people of the Diaspora walking through the castle on tours at that point, and it was very likely that at least one of those people had a direct ancestor who was kept in the dungeons of that very castle for weeks or months before they were sent in slavery to the New World.
 That Black person on that tour in 2019 would have no way of knowing that their ancestor had been in that place.
 And their ancestor would have had no way of knowing, when they were pushed through the Door of No Return hundreds of years ago, that someone, in fact, would.

 But we did.

 Nile’s full site launches in early 2020.
-In the meantime, sign up for our mailing list (below) to get the inside track on businesses coming to Nile and other dope Black things.
+In the meantime, sign up for our mailing list (below) to get the inside track on businesses coming to Nile.
 You can also connect with Nile on Twitter, Facebook, and Instagram @theNileList.